heyoeyo/muggled_sam/lib/v1_sam/components/README.md

   <img src=".readme_assets/windowing_example.svg" alt="">
 </p>

-There are many ways to do this, but the most common approach is to break the image tokens apart into equally sized regions, called windows, then compute attention on each of these as stand-alone regions.
-The results on each region are then stitched back together into the original input shape to form the final output.
+There are many ways to do this, but the most common approach is to break the image tokens apart into equally sized regions, called windows, then compute attention on each of these as stand-alone inputs.
+The results on each window are then stitched back together into the original input shape to form the final output.
 It's possible (and even quite likely due to the model configuration) that the input image cannot be broken into equally sized regions, in these cases the tokens are zero-padded (on the bottom and/or right) in order to get a shape which divides evenly into the chosen window sizing.
-For exanple, in the image above, the input grid is 3x3 and the window size is 2.
+For example, in the image above, the input grid is 3x3 and the window size is 2.
 The input must be padded on both the right and bottom edges to make it 4x4, so that it can be broken into 4 windows, each 2x2 in size.

 By comparison, in the original SAMv1 model all stages use a window size of 14.
 This means that the default 64x64 token grid must be padded to a size of 70x70 to be cleanly divisible by 14.
 The 70x70 token grid is then broken into 25 windows each 14x14 in size.
 The attention calculation updates each of these 14x14 windows independently, which are then recombined back into a 70x70 grid.
 Finally, the 70x70 grid is cropped back to 64x64 before proceeding through the rest of the model.
 A [pull request](https://github.com/facebookresearch/segment-anything/pull/594) on the original SAMv1 repo suggests that a window size of 16 (which avoids the need for padding) may improve overall performance.
 It's possible to adjust the window sizing, per stage, and view the effects on segmentation results using the [window sizing experiment script](https://github.com/heyoeyo/muggled_sam/tree/main/experiments#window-size-visualization).